What is PCOS? Causes and Treatment of Polycystic Ovary Syndrome

 What tests are used to diagnose PCOS?

-Common tools include blood tests to measure hormones, glucose, and cholesterol.
+Common tools include blood tests to measure hormones like insulin, testosterone, sex hormone binding globulin, and metabolic biomarkers such as hemoglobin A1C, glucose, and cholesterol.
 Ultrasound scans check for polycystic ovaries and immature eggs trapped in the follicles.
 Together, these findings form the basis of a PCOS diagnosis and treatment plan.

 How important is early diagnosis for managing PCOS?